Same Words, Different Meanings

 Real example (it has happened to me):

-- Spanish from Spain (me): Para llegar al centro tienes que coger el metro y el autobús (To get to the centre you have to take the subway/tube and then the bus).
+- Spanish from Spain (me): Para llegar al centro tienes que coger el metro y el autobús (you have to take the subway/tube and then the bus to get to the city centre).

-- Mexican girl: She looks at me like I’m some kind of perv and takes her time to process it.
+- Mexican girl: She looks at me like I am some kind of perv and takes her time to process it.
 Her final answer is: ¿Y cómo voy a hacer eso? (and how am I supposed to do that?)

 A harmless and simple tool in Spain and Argentina (well, we should stop using them) where it means ‘straw’ but in El Salvador means to masturbate quickly.
 In the rest of the countries it also means a ‘small blow job’.
 In Venezuela they use pitillo instead of pajita and pitillo in Spain means cigarette.
 I know, it only gets more and more confusing!